What You Should Know About Zantac Litigation

 - Other relevant losses

 In fact, due to the amount of cases, it is possible that there will be class-action lawsuits in the future.
 As more cases are filed, and especially if class-action lawsuits are filed, larger-sum settlements may be on the table for cancer victims.
+If you have been diagnosed with cancer within the past two years and you believe there may be a connection to Zantac, contact us right away.

 Learn About Your Options